godoc-lint/godoc-lint/README.md

 ## Contributing

-`godoc-lint` loves to see developers contributing to it.
+Godoc-Lint loves to see developers contributing to it.
 So, please feel free to submit a [new issue](https://github.com/godoc-lint/godoc-lint/issues/new) for bug report, feature request, or any kind of discussion.